Bob Cooney (activist): Death and legacy

 Bob Cooney died in Aberdeen on 15 August 1984 at the age of 76. and a concert was held in his honour at Aberdeen Arts Centre on 16 August 1986, with Ian Campbell and Dick Gaughan among the performers.
-He has a gold plaque in Castlegate and, in 1997, the residential area Bob Cooney Court in Berryden was named in his honour.
+In 1997, the residential area Bob Cooney Court in Berryden was named in his honour. and, in 2005, a plaque dedicated to him was installed in Castlegate.
 A posthumous autobiography, Proud Journey: a Spanish Civil War memoir, was published by the Marx Memorial Library in October 2015.

 Awards

 He was awarded the Hans Beimler Medal in July 1966 for his role in the Spanish Civil War.